Care Bears: 2002 relaunch

-In 1999, the rights to the Care Bears franchise were bought by Jay Foreman, the president of Fort Lauderdale, Florida-based Play Along Toys, for less than $1 million; he also planned to acquire fellow American Greeting Cards property Strawberry Shortcake.
-Three years later, Kenton Avery Frederick American Greetings relaunched the Care Bear brand as part of the Bears' 20th-anniversary celebration with a series of plush toys and films.
-The relaunch started out with nine out of the ten original bears, but replacing Birthday Bear with Share Bear.
+In 1999, the rights to the Care Bears franchise were bought by Jay Foreman, the president of Fort Lauderdale, Florida-based company Play Along Toys, for less than $1 million; he also planned to acquire fellow American Greeting Cards property Strawberry Shortcake.
+Three years later, American Greetings relaunched the Care Bears brand as part of the Bears' 20th anniversary celebration with a series of plush toys and films.

 The artwork and design of the bears were changed for the relaunch.
-Also, Champ Bear's colors were changed from tan to true blue, with his belly symbol changed to a winner's cup with a star, and Share Bear's belly symbol was changed from a milkshake with two straws to two lollipops crossed.
-The change to Share Bear's symbol stems from Play Along Toys' suggestion of the change because sharing a milkshake may spread germs.
-Apart from that, many other minor changes were made to the designs, mostly involving lightening the colors of the bears and minor redesigns to the belly symbols.
+In addition, Champ Bear's fur color was changed from golden yellow to true blue, with his tummy symbol changed from a trophy with a heart to a trophy with a star, and Share Bear's tummy symbol was changed from an ice cream soda with two straws to two lollipops crossed.
+The change to Share Bear's symbol stems from Play Along Toys' suggestion of the change because sharing an ice cream soda may spread germs.
+Furthermore, many other minor changes were made to the designs, mostly involving lightening or saturating the colors of the bears and minor redesigns to the tummy symbols.

 During this revival, Play Along released brand new toys based on the newly redesigned Bears, sold at stores such as Walmart, Kmart, Toys "R" Us, Target, KB Toys, and Mervyns.
-The new merchandise included the Bears doing aerobics; Tenderheart Bear as a patient (casting the child who is playing with the toy as the doctor); Champ Bear as a fireman; and the Care Bears themselves as Cubs.
+The new merchandise included the Bears doing aerobics; Tenderheart Bear as a patient (casting the child playing with the toy as the doctor); Champ Bear as a firefighter; and the Care Bears themselves as Cubs, an idea previously used in the original 1980s incarnation of the franchise.
 Over 70 million 13 in plush Bears have been sold since the re-launch.

-New versions of the Care Bear Cousins were produced (with Proud Heart being changed back into a cat, in a different color and the same symbol she had in the 1980's franchise).
-Two of the Cousins, Treat Heart Pig and Noble Heart Horse, were never produced as 13-inch plush toys in the 2000's, and the Care Bear Cousins were not relaunched in the 2007 relaunch of the franchise.
+New versions of the Care Bear Cousins were produced in 2004 (with Proud Heart Cat sporting a different fur color and the same symbol she had in the 1980s franchise).
+Two of the Cousins, Treat Heart Pig and Noble Heart Horse, were never produced as 13 inch plush toys in the 2000s, and the Care Bear Cousins were not relaunched in the 2007 relaunch of the franchise.

-In April 2003, it was announced that a new CGI-animated movie from Nelvana, The Care Bears in King Funshine the Great, had been acquired by Artisan Entertainment for US distribution.
-The movie was eventually renamed Care Bears: Journey to Joke-a-lot and was released on October 5, 2004 by Lions Gate Home Entertainment, as they had acquired Artisan by this point, with International distribution done through Universal Studios Home Video.
-Another CGI-animated movie, The Care Bears' Big Wish Movie, would be released a year later.
+In April 2003, it was announced that a new CGI-animated movie from Nelvana, The Care Bears in King Funshine the Great, had been acquired by Artisan Entertainment for U.S. distribution.
+The movie was eventually renamed Care Bears: Journey to Joke-a-lot and was released on October 5, 2004 by Lions Gate Home Entertainment, as they had acquired Artisan by this point, with international distribution handled by Universal Pictures Home Entertainment.
+Another CGI-animated movie, The Care Bears' Big Wish Movie, was released a year later.
 Another CGI-animated movie from Nelvana also was planned, but later scrapped.